 Profiles – Services - Characteristics

-The GATT Database is “flat”, just a bunch rows with one Attribute per row.
+The GATT Database is “flat” – it's just a bunch rows with one Attribute per row.
 The problem is a totally flat organization is a painful, so the Bluetooth SIG created a semantic hierarchy.
-The hierarchy has three levels, Profiles, Services and Characteristics.
+The hierarchy has three levels: Profiles, Services and Characteristics.